TufvaLinde/tufvalinde.github.io/draft-preview.md

 “Oh, can we walk with you as you scan?”
 I asked.
 “I would love to get a closer look at how it works in action.”

 “Yes, that’d be amazing actually,” he replied.
 “I’ve noticed some guards giving me strange looks.
-No wonder, considering it looks like I’m planning a terror attack.”
+No wonder, considering it looks like I’m planning a terror attack, but perhaps it looks less suspicious when walking with you two.”

 “Well, it *does* resemble a microphone.
-If we walk with you perhaps it’ll seem more like an interview than a scan.”
+Perhaps it’ll seem more like an interview than a scan.”

 “Yeah, you’re right.
 How lucky I am to just stumble upon a couple of guardian angels like that!”